calebrob6/simple-maps/README.md

 ### BasemapWrapper example

 See `demoBasemapWrapper.py`.
-This file will take awhile to run the first time, as the full resolution `Basemap` object is cached to disk, however will run quickly every subsequent execution.
+This script will take longer to run the first time, as the full resolution `Basemap` object is cached to disk.
+It will run quickly in subsequent executions as reading the cached object from disk is much faster than recalculating it.

 (example benchmark times on my machine show an intial runtime of 203 seconds, with subsequent runs taking 8 seconds)

 ![](examples/demoBasemapWrapper.png)

 ### PolygonPatchesWrapper example

 See `demoPolygonPatchesWrapper.py`.
-Demonstrates how the `PolygonPatchesWrapper` method can be used to map data (random numbers).
+This script demonstrates how the `PolygonPatchesWrapper` method can be used to map data (random numbers).

 ![](examples/demoPolygonPatchesWrapper.png)

 ### Extracting and mapping data from a shapefile example

 See `demoExtractingData.py`.
-Demonstrates how the `PolygonPatchesWrapper` and `getShapefileColumn` methods can be used to create an actual map.
+This script demonstrates how the `PolygonPatchesWrapper` and `getShapefileColumn` methods can be used to create an actual map.

 ![](examples/demoExtractingData.png)